An invitation to Alexandrov geometry: CAT(0) spaces: Motivating examples

-The boundary $\partial A$ is the paraboloid described by $z=x^2+y^2$; in particular it bounds an open convex set in $\EE^3$ whose complement is $A$.
-The closest point projection of $A\to\partial A$ is short (Exercise~\ref{ex:closest-point}).
+\parit{Another way.} The boundary $\partial A$ is the paraboloid described by $z\z=x^2+y^2$; in particular it bounds an open convex set in $\EE^3$ whose complement is~$A$.
+The nearest-point projection of $A\to\partial A$ is short (Exercise~\ref{ex:closest-point}).
 It follows that $\partial A$ is a convex set in $A$ equipped with its induced length metric.

-Therefore if $A$ is $\Cat{}{0}$ then so is $\partial A$.
-The latter is not true: $\partial A$ is a smooth convex surface, and has strictly positive curvature by the Gauss formula.
+Therefore if $A$ is $\CAT(0)$, then so is~$\partial A$.
+The latter is not true: $\partial A$ is a smooth convex surface, and has strictly positive curvature by the Gauss formula. \qeds

-\parbf{$\bm{B}$.} Yes, $B$ is $\Cat{}{0}$.
+\parit{$\bm{B}$.} Yes, $B$ is $\CAT(0)$.

-Evidently $B$ is a convex closed set in $\EE^3$.
-Therefore the length metric on $B$ coincides with Euclidean metric and $\Cat{}{0}$ comparison holds.
+Evidently $B$ is a closed convex set in~$\EE^3$.
+Therefore the length metric on $B$ coincides with the Euclidean metric and $\CAT(0)$ comparison holds.\qeds

-\parbf{$\bm{C}$.} Yes, $C$ is $\Cat{}{0}$, but the proof is not as easy as before.
-We give a sketch here; a complete proof of a more general statement is given in Section \ref{sec:smooth-bry}.
+\parit{$\bm{C}$.} Yes, $C$ is $\CAT(0)$, but the proof is not as easy as before.